dvis3yzawwgr9p4du4g7rcqsie1vi7

 1/5 of FAA Checkride Applicants Are “Unqualified!”

-When an applicant shows up for an FAA evaluation with a Desgnated Pilot Examiner (DPE), the first step is validating the applicant’s experience and endorsements; “qualification.”
+When an applicant shows up for an FAA evaluation with a Designated Pilot Examiner (DPE), the first step is validating the applicant’s experience and endorsements; “qualification.”
 According to a gathering of 36 senior DPEs at Oshkosh, approximately 1/5th of scheduled flight tests never even start due to incorrect CFI preparation of the applicant.
 A DPE cannot legally accept the IACRA 8710 and begin a certification activity, unless all the applicant’s experience and endorsements are correct and meet the regulatory standards.
 We are wasting 20% of checkride opportunities!
 We could boost availability dramatically by just getting the qualification part correct.

 As a frustrated DPE, I wrote the SAFE Toolkit App 7 years ago, to address this exact problem.
 Continuously updated and expanded, the toolkit provides all the required pilot experience (landings/hours) necessary for all the FAA certificates and ratings.
 It also contains the FAA-approved 61.65 endorsements and ACS and PTS test codes that need to be endorsed for every flight test (CFR 61.39 the “meta-endorsement”).